tomasantunes/main-wiki2/Random Chat/random-chat1.md

 <JuniorDev> Nothing, you just watch and give feedback or participate if you want.
 <Student> Pay me.
 <JuniorDev> It's unchargeable.
 You can't charge and I can't pay.
+<Student> Then why are you asking me?
+<JuniorDev> It's not a request.
+It's a suggestion, you don't have to be here.